Yes, you can turn a regular image into a 3D model—no engineering degree needed.

 Understanding the Limitations of Photogrammetry

-Photogrammetry works best with objects that have clear, non-reflective surfaces.
-Avoid using objects that are transparent, highly reflective, or feature complex textures that can confuse the software.
+Photogrammetry works best with objects that have transparent, non-reflective surfaces.
+Avoid using objects that are transparent, highly reflective, or have complex textures, as these can confuse the software.

 Dealing with Complex or Reflective Surfaces